Procedures

 Why Sling Surgery?

-If pelvic floor rehabilitation has failed or if the stress incontinence is serious, surgery is usually one of the most efficient means of permanently preventing the leaks.
+If pelvic floor rehabilitation has failed or if the urinary stress incontinence is serious - and because there is still no medication for this type of incontinence, surgery is usually one of the most efficient means of permanently preventing leaks.

 La chirurgie peut être est réalisée en cabinet privé ou en en salle d'opération privée, elle est alors prévue dans le seul hôpital privé accrédité au Québec, soit au Centre Métropolitain de Chirurgie.